 If you paid any attention at all to the 2016 US election, chances are you heard the work “authenticity” come up regarding the two final candidates.
 Trump was anointed as authentic, while Clinton was scorned as too measured and calculating.
 But neither was very good at speaking from the heart.

-As an Authenticity Trainer, people told me again and again that if Trump’s brand of authenticity was considered heart-centered, that they wanted nothing to do with it.
+At the time I was an Authenticity Trainer, and heart-centered people told me again and again that they wanted nothing to with authenticity if Trump’s scathing, off the cuff brand of authenticity was the model.

 So, if this is you, take a big deep breath.

 Saying that all authenticity is heart-centered is like saying that all words impart wisdom.